IanusInferus/typemake/README.md

 You need to set a key to build Android release APK and iOS applications/dynamic libraries.

 You need to set Configuration - Debugger - Debug type to Native/Dual to debug C++ code in Android Studio.

+To use this repo in a project, just copy 'tools' directory to the project repo, and copy 'LICENSE' and 'README.md' into 'tools/TypeMake'.

+You may need to customize some code to cope with your project, mainly in directory 'Make' and 'Templates'.